About GSDA

 The Butts-Henry-Lamar-Spalding County Joint Development Authority was created in 1995 to promote trade, commerce, industry and employment opportunities within this four county region.
 An industry choosing to locate in Spalding County would be entitled to a jobs tax credit of $500 per job in addition to the existing jobs tax credit of $2,500 per job.

-Members of the Butts-Henry-Lamar-Spalding County Joint Development Authority representing Spalding County are: Alton Knight, Chairman of the Griffin-Spalding Development Authority; Daa’ood Amin.
+Members of the Butts-Henry-Lamar-Spalding County Joint Development Authority representing Spalding County are: Chuck Copeland, Chairman of the Griffin-Spalding Development Authority; Tom Gardner and Robert Parker.